 What do MSMEs want from Budget July 2019?

 The MSME sector generated 1.35 – 1.49 crore new jobs over the past four years, despite the sudden introduction of demonetisation and GST.
 With the foresight of financial battles rising post the interim budget 2019, The FISME proposed re-introducing cheaper finance incentives for MSMEs and introducing better tax reforms.
 Other expectations from MSMEs included:

 - Lowering interest cost to 4-% to allow more businesses to enter the market.

 - Reduce tax rates for firms with an annual turnover of up to INR 25 crores.

 - Extend incentives on exports: MSMEs contribute to over 40% of the country’s exports.
-MSME exporters are deprived of key income tax concessions.
+MSME exporters do not have key income tax concessions.
 With the Budget 2019, Government can re-introduce provisions to incentivise exporters who set up new units.

 - Reducing Compliance Burden in GST: GST requires heavy compliance from businesses.
 There is a monthly, quarterly and yearly return for small taxpayers too.
 With the new budget, MSMEs expect GST Compliance burden to reduce.